Flexible Solutions International (NYSE:FSI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Flexible Solutions International (NYSE:FSI – Get Rating) in a report issued on Wednesday.
+StockNews.com initiated coverage on shares of Flexible Solutions International (NYSE:FSI – Get Rating) in a research note issued to investors on Tuesday.
 The firm issued a hold rating on the stock.

 About Flexible Solutions International